 Barr was selected 9th overall by the Minnesota Vikings after trading down.
 He stays at nine here but this time with the original holders of that pick in the Buffalo Bills.

-Buffalo has been in need for a linebacker that can be a solid run stopper and pass rusher and gets a good combo backer in Barr.
+Buffalo has been in need of a linebacker that can be a solid run stopper and pass rusher and gets a good combo backer in Barr.

 - Original Selection: Eric Ebron